rajkaval/node-insights/README.md

 ```

-## Adding Data
+## adding data

 By default, adding data will start the send timer.
+Data is held in the queue until either the number of items exceeds maxPending or the send timer goes off.

+### data format
 New Relic Insights expects key/value pairs.
-As a convenience, the Insights Object will flatten Object and Array data.
+As a convenience, the Insights object will flatten Object and Array data.

 Adding this data object: